This post may contain affiliate links. Please read our disclosure policy.

 Handle the cookie dough with wet hands

-Whichever way you separate portions of the cookie dough, you'll need to roll it into better rounds and press into flat 1/2-inch thick disks with wet fingers and hands.
 The dough is too sticky to handle with dry hands.
+So roll it into rounds and press into flat 1/2-inch thick disks with wet fingers and hands.

-Make better rounds with a wet plain cookie cutter
+Make perfect rounds with a wet cookie cutter

-The molasses in these cookies adds lots of flavor and some welcome color, but it does tend to burn rather easily.
-Most ovens run hot, so be sure to check your oven temperature with a simple analog standalone thermometer, and let that guide you to a proper 325ยฐF.
-The bottoms will burn at 350ยฐF (ask me how I know that).
+The molasses in these cookies makes the cookies more vulnerable to burning.
+Most ovens run hot, so be sure to check your oven temperature with a simple analog standalone thermometer, and let that guide you to a proper 325°F. The bottoms will burn at 350°F.

-Once the cookies have finished baking, they will be quite fragile.
-You probably won't be able to lift them off the baking paper or tray to check the undersides, so just let them sit undisturbed for 10 minutes, then lift with a thin spatula onto a wire rack, so they cool completely.
+The freshly-baked cookies are fragile.
+Let them sit undisturbed for 10 minutes, then lift with a thin spatula onto a wire rack so they cool completely.
 And let them cool entirely before trying to dip them in the icing or the tops of the cookies will come off in the icing, and the icing will melt right off.

 The only dairy in these cookies is from the melted butter.
 To make them dairy-free, you can try using vegan butter.
 Melt and Miyoko's Kitchen are my favorite brands.
 I would not try using shortening, as it has no moisture and your cookies will be way too puffy and almost dry.